 Writing things down can also be extremely beneficial.
 There is much to be gained from keeping a journal or blog, helping you to build a clearer picture of how you’re feeling day by day.
 Going back and reading over your thoughts and memoirs can also help you to see how you’re progressing, and how far you’ve come.

 As you gain the courage and independence to take each day as it comes, with or without counselling, coaching or medical assistance, your gradual recovery will be something that affords you a sense of direction and achievement.
-What once seemed an impossible journey becomes a way of life, which you can resolutely accept as a challenge you are determined to overcome.
+What once seemed an impossible journey becomes a new way of life, which you can resolutely accept as a challenge you are determined to overcome.